 We are a user-led charity with a constitutional majority of disabled people on our executive committee.
 The needs of disabled people, older adults and their families are at the heart of our services and our free, impartial advice empowers them to make informed decisions, maximising the control they have over their own lives.

-Please see ‘How We Help You’ to discover the services we offer and how we can help you to live independently.
+Please see ‘Independent Living Support’ to discover the services we offer and how we can help you to live independently.

 Our Mission: To promote inclusion, independence and choice for disabled people and their families.